Ha-Duong-88/surfs_up/README.md

 The project utilized SQLite, SQLAlchemy, and Flask to query, analyze and visualize climate data to build the business case.
 As part of this analysis, weather precipitation statistics such as minimum, maximum, and average temperatures in June and December and weather stations were analyzed.
 Flask was used to design and build a climate web application to display the information.
 The temperature data was converted into a Pandas DataFrame and weather statistics were gathered.

+The project utilized SQLite, SQLAlchemy, and Flask to query, analyze and visualize climate data to build the business case.
+As part of this analysis, weather precipitation statistics such as minimum, maximum, and average temperatures in June and December and weather stations were analyzed.
+Flask was used to design and build a climate web application to display the information.
+The temperature data was converted into a Pandas DataFrame and weather statistics were gathered.

 # Results
 High level summary of the results and two additional queries to gather additional weather data for June and Dec